JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

     [In this repository](https://github.com/JuliaDynamics/JuliaDynamicsDocumentation.jl/tree/master/tutorials) you can find various Jupyter notebooks that have been used as introductory tutorials for **DynamicalSystems.jl**!

 ## Contents
+The _module_ `DynamicalSystems` re-exports all following functionality, grouped into different packages.

 ### [`DynamicalSystemsBase`](ds/general)
 * Intuitive, consistent APIs for the definition of general [dynamical systems](definition/general), under a unified struct [`DynamicalSystem`](@ref).
 The following combinations are possible: